Nemandza82/Symd/README.md

 The easiest way to set up TBB on windows is by using the [vcpkg](https://github.com/microsoft/vcpkg) package manager, and then installing TBB library with it.
 This way no further changes to the build system need to be made in order to run the tests successfully.

 ### CPU

- * Intel or AMD x64 CPU with [AVX support](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
+ * Intel or AMD x64 CPU with [AVX2 support](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
 Roughly CPUs from 2011 and later.
  * ARM based CPUs with Neon support - still in beta phase.

 ## Usage